 It will pop a respective indicator in the front panel.
 Right-click on the array block in the Front Panel, and from Numeric, select Numeric Constant and drop it inside the array block.
 Doing so will change the color of the associated array block in the block diagram.

 Now extend the size of the array in order to increase the number of elements in the array.
 For example.

 To store a variable in an array, simply write in the blocks available on the array constant.
 So this is all about data types in LabVIEW.

 - Try to explore and use waveform data type by yourself.

-Hint: You can use the waveform graphs charts from the control palette in the waveforms sections build waveform block from the function palette to fulfill the task.
-Don’t panic, I will be using graphs and charts in the upcoming tutorials.
+Hint: You can use the waveform graph charts from the control palette in the waveform section or the waveform block from the function palette to fulfill the task.
+Don’t panic; we will be using graphs and charts in the upcoming tutorials.